KriSakshi/Chatbot/README.md

 -Learn how to keep sensitive information (like API keys) safe using .env

--Practice Python concepts like loops, file handling, and error handling
+-Practice Python concepts like loops, file handling, and error handling.

 -Build something small but practical that I can later improve (like adding a front-end)